Trade Better Than Yesterday

 Dogfooded daily

 This is the review system the founder uses every session.
-Same voice notes, same IF/THEN rules, same cockpit.
+Same voice notes, same IF/THEN rules, same State Gate, same Gambling Circuit Breaker.
 If it breaks, I feel it first.

 Read It Tonight.
 Review Tomorrow.